jonbodner/proteus/README.md

 This value is overridden by the logging level set by `proteus.SetLogLevel`.

 You can also include additional values in the logs by passing in the context returned by the function `logger.WithValues`.
 This function adds one or more `logger.Pair` values to the context.

+If you are using the `context.Context` support in Proteus 0.10.0 and later, the logger level can be supplied in the context passed into the function.
+This will override any logger level specified when `proteus.ShouldBuild` was invoked.
+You can also supply additional logging fields for the function call by using a context returned by the `logger.WithValues` function.

 All Proteus logging output include 3 default fields (in order):